bruhmastir/library/docs/aerodrome/al-maktoum/gmc.md

 Once the aircraft is handed off to GMC, they shall be taxied to their stand in accordance with the procedures laid down in 2.10.4.

-*(See 4.2)*

 ### 2.10.2 Runway 30 arrival taxi procedures
-Aircraft shall vacate 30 onto B7 or B6 and are then handed off to GMC.
+Aircraft shall vacate 30 onto V10, V12 or V6 and are then handed off to GMC.

-Aircraft shall be taxied via A6 and A to the appropriate stand.
+Aircraft shall be taxied in accordance with 4.2
 *(See 4.2)*

 ### 2.10.3 Runway 12 arrival taxi procedures
-Aircraft shall vacate 30 onto B11 or B14 and are then handed off to GMC.
+Aircraft shall vacate 12 onto V7, V9 or V13 and are then handed off to GMC.

-Aircraft shall be taxied via A14 and A to the appropriate stand.
+Aircraft shall be taxied in accordance with 4.2

-!!! warning
-      Aircraft shall not be instructed to make a right turn on A12 after vacating B11.
-They shall always make a left turn onto B.

 *(See 4.3)*